-Gentle Reminder: Both assignments are due on the first day of class in January.
-Have fun reading.
 Both books and their accompanying assignments are a great precursor for what you can expect from an AP Literature class.
 Expect to have at length discussions, research, and writing assignments in regards to these texts.
+Please contact me at any point if you find yourself struggling with or confused about a particular aspect of any of the texts.
+Have fun reading!

+Bridgette Bowen

-Bridgette Bowen AP Literature Teacher bbowen@ecpps.k12.nc.us
+AP Literature Teacher

+bbowen@ecpps.k12.nc.us